jayeshsapkale/_RISC-V-SoC-Tapeout-Program_VSD/README.md

 # _RISC-V-SoC-Tapeout-Program_VSD
 This repository documents my week-by-week progress with tasks inside each week for_RISC-V-SoC-Tapeout-Program_VSD
 # _RISC-V-SoC-Tapeout-Program_VSD
+WEEK0: SETUP AND TOOLS
+# _RISC-V-SoC-Tapeout-Program_VSD

 ## Overview
-Documenting the full RISC-V SoC tapeout program: tool setup, RTL-to-GDS flow, and snapshots.
+This repository documents the RISC-V SoC Tapeout Program (VSD) from **RTL to GDSII** using open-source tools.
+It includes installation scripts, snapshots, and notes for all steps.

+---

 ## Table of Contents
 1. [System Requirements](#system-requirements)